-Part I - means "Tamil/other languages" offered under the programme.
-Part II - means "English" language offered under the programme.
-Part III - means "the core subjects" related to the programme Concerned including Practicals.
-Part III All ied - means "Allied subjects" offered as allied, which is Interdisciplinary in nature but related to the programme.
-Part III Electives - means "Elective subjects" related to the core subjects of the programme concerned.
-Part IV (i) - "Tamil" means basic orientation in Tamil language for those studentswho have not studied Tamil upto 12 th standard. (ii) - "Advanced Tamil" means, the subject is meant for students who have studied Tamil language upto 12 th standard and chosen other languages in college but would like to advance their Tamil language skills. (iii) - "Non-Major Electives" means option is being given to students who do not come under the above two categories (i & ii). (iv) - Skill based subject means the courses offered under the programme related to Advanced Skill acquisition for industrial application for which a separate Diploma will be awarded along with the Degree. (iv) - "Foundation Course" means courses offered as 1) Environmental Studies (1 st year) 2) Value Education - Human Rights /Women's Rights (2nd year) Part V - "Extension Activities" means all those activities which form part of NSS/NCC/Sports/YRC and other co and extracurricular activities.
+Part I means "Tamil/other languages" offered under the programme.

+Part II means "English" language offered under the programme.

+Part III means "the core subjects" related to the programme

+Concerned including Practicals.

+Part III Allied means "Allied subjects" offered as allied, which is programme concerned.

+Interdisciplinary in nature but related to the programme.

+Part III Electives means "Elective subjects" related to the core subjects of the studentswho have not studied Tamil upto 12th standard.

+"Tamil" means basic orientation in Tamil language for those Part IV (i)

+"Advanced Tamil" means, the subject is meant for students who (ii) have studied Tamil language upto 12th standard and chosen other languages in college but would like to advance their Tamil language skills.

+"Non-Major Electives" means option is being given to students who (iii)

+do not come under the above two categories (i & ii).

+Skill based subject means the courses offered under the

+programme related to Advanced Skill acquisition for industrial application for which a separate Diploma will be awarded along with the Degree.

+"Foundation Course" means courses offered as (iv)

+1) Environmental Studies (1st year)

+2) Value Education - Human Rights /Women's Rights (2nd year)

+"Extension Activities" means all those activities whichform part Part V of NSS/NCC/Sports/YRC and other co and extracurricular activities.